LiamKettle/website/content/project/airbnb-algorithm/index.md

 Cognitive walkthrough when pilot testing the survey - identify areas of confusion and add explanations at the start of the survey

-"﻿When you are considering Airbnb accommodation options within the US, **which one of the following 5 features is the LEAST important for you and which one feature is the MOST important to you?**"
+"When you are considering Airbnb accommodation options within the US, **which one of the following 5 features is the LEAST important for you and which one feature is the MOST important to you?**"